TheRayG/deepracer-log-analysis/README.md

 - is compatible with downloaded logs from the new console (after Aug 2020).
 - should be backwards compatible with DeepRacer logs previously downloaded from CloudWatch Logs too.
 - is maintained such that it can be run directly from a Amazon SageMaker Notebook instance, as long as the relative paths of the RoboMaker and SageMaker log files are specified correctly.
-- does not require access to any AWS Services (hence no awscli or boto required) when analysing the log data files.
+- does not require access to any AWS Services (hence no awscli or boto3 required) when analysing the log data files.

 ## Test-drive this Notebook!